MITLibraries/alma-patronload/README.md

 The password for the Data Warehouse is updated each year.
 To verify that the updated password works, the app must be run as an ECS task in the `stage` environment because Cloudconnector is not enabled in `dev1`.
 The app can run a database connection test when called with the flag, `--database_connection_test` or `-t`.

-1. Export stage credentials and set `ECR_NAME_STAGE` and `ECR_URL_STAGE` env variables.
-2. Run `make dependencies` with appropriate AWS credentials.
+1. Set AWS credentials for `PatronloadManagers` role in stage
-3. Run `make database-connection-test-stage`.
+2. Run `make database-connection-test-stage`.
-4. View the logs from the ECS task run on CloudWatch.
+3. View the logs from the ECS task run on CloudWatch.
    * On CloudWatch, select the `alma-integrations-patronload-ecs-stage` log group.
    * Select the most recent log stream.
    * Verify that the following log is included: